Which Robo-Advisor Is For You: Schwab Intelligent Portfolios or Betterment?

-While many of these top features overlap, Betterment offers alternative strategy investing and texting with financial advisors, while the basic Schwab Intelligent Portfolios robo-advisor doesn’t charge a management fee.
+While many of these top features overlap, Betterment offers alternative strategy investing, while the basic Schwab Intelligent Portfolios robo-advisor doesn’t charge a management fee.

 Schwab Intelligent Portfolios vs Betterment — Who Benefits?

 Investors looking for a robo-advisor with a low initial financial requirement, either because they want to get their feet wet or do not have the finances available for a large up-front investment, will benefit from Betterment’s services.
-With no initial minimum investment requirement and $10 to begin investing, Betterment clients can start investing without a hefty cash stash.
+With no initial minimum investment requirement and $10 to begin investing, Betterment clients can start investing without a hefty cash outlay.